Mhabibullin/Allure-GitLab-API-Integration-for-Auto-closing-Defects/readme.md

 * GITLAB_PROJECT - Your Gitlab project name
 * ALLURE_PROJECT_ID - Your Allure project ID
 ```
-4. Build and run test launch using the command:
+4. Build and run example test execution using the command:
 ```bash
 mvn test
 ```
-5. Look at the result in console
+5. Process and result will be displayed in the console logs